5aizo/WebFinalProject/README.md

 ## 7. SCREENSHOT OF WEBSITE

 ## ❖ Homepage
+This is BiteBarakah's Homepage.
+It launches the website by introducing it as a Shariah-compliant dessert ordering web application that brings together sweetness and blessings in every bite.
+The homepage has a welcoming greeting, a brief overview of the services offered, and a colorful image of a dessert, creating a good first impression.
+There is a top navigation bar with links to various sections such as Home, About, Desserts, Events, Order, Contact, and Admin Panel, with Logout for user account administration.
 ![Logo](Images/HP.jpg)

 ## ❖ Product page (Malay Desserts)
+Malay desserts like Ondeh-Ondeh and Kuih Lapis are showcased, along with cute, chilled, and other dessert categories, each described in terms of ingredients and mostly billed at RM2.50 per item.
 ![Logo](Images/DP.jpg)

 ## ❖ Product page (Cute Desserts)
+Serves cooling treats like Chocolate Ice Cream (RM4.00), Sago Gula Melaka (RM3.50), and Mango Pudding (RM3.50) that are perfect for cooling down with fruity or creamy delights.
 ![Logo](Images/DP2.jpg)

 ## ❖ Order page
+In this page, users are able to order desserts by filling out a form with their name, email, dessert type, specific dessert, and quantity.
+Upon filling out the form, users can click on the green "Place Order" button to submit their order.
 ![Logo](Images/OP.jpg)

 ## ❖ Admin page
+The admin panel allows you to view customer orders, search by name, and download the orders in PDF.
+Recent customer orders lists will be here, showing details like dessert type, quantity, and order time.
 ![Logo](Images/AP.jpg)

 ## 8. CHALLENGES